bio-tools/biotoolsDocs/docs/code.rst

 .. code-block:: text

- docker-compose up
+ docker compose up

 and

 .. code-block:: text

- docker-compose down
+ docker compose down

 and perhaps

 .. code-block:: text

- docker-compose down -v
+ docker compose down -v

 4.1 Local dev
 -------------
-After running ``docker-compose up`` you will see a number of log messages.
+After running ``docker compose up`` you will see a number of log messages.
 These messages come from the running containers:

 * `biotools-mysql` (MySQL logs)
 * `biotools-elasticsearch` (Elasticsearch logs)